 Finding care providers who understand trans health issues is important.
 This kind of provider might be a primary care provider, a counsellor or another health care professional.

-Our care coordination team helps connect people in BC to gender-affirming health and wellness supports.
+Our health navigation team helps connect people in BC to gender-affirming health and wellness supports.
 Based out of Vancouver, the team includes health navigators, nurses, peers, and admin support staff, with access to a general practitioner for consultation as needed.
 The team works alongside service providers and community contacts from across the province to help people find care and support as close to home as possible.

 - For information on our services, see Who We Are.